 - Total Expenses: $1,342,630

 - Jim Stergios, Executive Director

-- Mary Z. Connaughton, Director of Finance and Administration
+- Mary Z. Connaughton, Director of Government Transparency & Director of Finance and Administration

 - Jamie Gass, Director of the Center for School Reform